 Widely regarded as a must read, the magazine has built a solid reputation as a reference for hospitality professionals in the Middle East and beyond.
 Daily news bulletins can be found online.

-María is a Senior Manager at HVS Dubai working in strategic consulting for hospitality assets across the Middle East and Africa.
+María is an Associate Director at HVS Dubai working in strategic consulting for hospitality assets across the Middle East and Africa.

 As part of HVS, María has been involved in numerable financial studies including complex feasibility projects, re-development plans, appraisals and strategic advisory for hotels and resorts of all asset types.
 María has also engaged in operator search and selection assignments and specializes in wellness, luxury and hospitality-driven mixed-use developments throughout the GCC.